MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 If the prospect wants to extend the trial further than those 30 days, the partner can extend it another 30 days if the administrator, acting as the delegated administrator, log into the prospect's [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and extend the trial using the same **Extend Trial Period** guide.
 However, after those additional 30 days, the prospect must either purchase [!INCLUDE[prodshort](../developer/includes/prodshort.md)], or the partner can ask Microsoft for an additional extension of the trial by contacting Support.

 > [!TIP]
-> As a reselling partner, you can suggest your prospects sign up for a trial, but you can also help them set up a customized demonstration environment based on a sandbox environment.
-This way, you can easily add or remove functionality based on your prospects' expectations.
-For more information, see [Creating a Sandbox Environment](/dynamics365/business-central/across-how-create-sandbox-environment?toc=/dynamics365/business-central/dev-itpro/administration&bc=../breadcrumb/toc.yml).
+> As a reselling partner, you can suggest your prospects sign up for a trial, but you can also help set up a customized demonstration environment based on a sandbox environment or a trial environment.
+In both cases, you can easily add or remove functionality based on your prospects' expectations.
+For more information, see [Preparing Demonstration Environments of [!INCLUDE[prodlong](../developer/includes/prodlong.md)]](demo-environment.md).

 ## See Also